George Wilson (basketball, born 1942): NBA career

-Wilson was then drafted by the Cincinnati Royals with their territorial selection in the 1964 NBA draft.
+The Cincinnati Royals selected Wilson with their territorial selection in the 1964 NBA draft.
+In November 1966, the Royals traded Wilson to the Chicago Bulls for Len Chappell.
+He played as a backup for the Bulls, focusing on defense and rebounding.

-He played seven seasons in the NBA with the Royals, Chicago Bulls, Seattle SuperSonics (acquired via the 1967 NBA Expansion Draft), Phoenix Suns (acquired via the 1968 NBA Expansion Draft), Philadelphia 76ers, and Buffalo Braves (acquired via expansion draft prior to the 1970–71 season), averaging 5.4 points per game and 5.2 rebounds per game in his career.
+The Seattle SuperSonics acquired Wilson from the Bulls in the 1967 NBA expansion draft.
+He played as a reserve forward for the inaugural SuperSonics and averaged 6.1 points per game.
+The following year, the Phoenix Suns acquired Wilson from the SuperSonics in the 1968 NBA expansion draft.

+Playing for the Suns, Wilson saw the most playing time of his professional career and averaged 11.6 points per game and 12.3 rebounds per game with them.
+However, in January 1969, the Suns traded Wilson to the Philadelphia 76ers for Jerry Chambers.
+He played for the 76ers as a reserve while Lucious Jackson was injured.
+The Buffalo Braves selected Wilson from the 76ers in the 1970 NBA expansion draft.
+He retired from the NBA in 1971.

 Personal life

 Wilson graduated from the University of Cincinnati in 1964 with a degree in education.
-He is also a member of the Beta Eta chapter of Kappa Alpha Psi fraternity.
+He was also a member of the Beta Eta chapter of Kappa Alpha Psi fraternity.

-In 2006 Wilson was voted as one of the 100 Legends of the IHSA Boys Basketball Tournament, a group of former players and coaches in honor of the 100 anniversary of the IHSA boys basketball tournament.
+In 2006 Wilson was voted as one of the 100 Legends of the IHSA Boys Basketball Tournament, a group of former players and coaches in honor of the 100th anniversary of the IHSA boys basketball tournament.
 In 2010 Wilson was inducted into the Ohio Basketball Hall of Fame.

-Wilson currently works as a YMCA director and lives in Fairfield, Ohio.
-He has competed in the Senior Olympics in golf, basketball, and horseshoes.
+Wilson worked as a YMCA director and lived in Fairfield, Ohio.
+He competed in the Senior Olympics in golf, basketball, and horseshoes.

+Wilson died on July 29, 2023, at age 81.